wp-plugins/steam-news-widget/readme.txt

 Tags: steam, steampowered, games, news, game news, widget, plugin.
 Requires at least: 3.0.0
 Tested up to: 4.1.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Shows news for a selected game.
+Shows news for selected games.
 The widget regularly fetches data from http://steampowered.com.

 == Description ==

-The plugin adds a widget that shows news for a selected game.
+The plugin adds a widget that shows news for selected games.

 = Configuration Options =

-* Steam Game ID:
+* Steam Game IDs:
-	The game is referenced by a steam app id.
+	Games are referenced by their steam app id.
+	Just enter a comma-separated list of app ids, like "440, 570, 730" (without quotes).
 	You can find the full list of steam app ids at http://api.steampowered.com/ISteamApps/GetAppList/v0002/ .

 * Maximum Number of News: